AlexJReid/blog/content/posts/local-api/index.md

 **I only needed to run the service I was working on locally.**

-What I particularly like about it is the rapid feedback loop.
+What particularly struck me was the tight feedback loop.
 I was able to patch a local implementation of the `message` service into a real environment and make changes to it without redeploying.
 I could potentially attach a debugger or REPL to the running process for even more insight into the running of my development service.

 Very cool.
 But that said, deploying a branch to a test environment and _patching that in_ might be good enough, when coupled with Consul's routing capabilities.
 Maybe they're the actual killer feature here.